 The capital structure of the Company consists of basic own funds only.
-As at 31 December 2021, basic own funds comprised £55.0 million (2020: £55.0 million) of allotted and fully paid ordinary shares and the reconciliation reserve of £499.2 million (2020: £486.9 million), both classified as Tier 1 capital.
+As at 31 December 2022, basic own funds comprised £55.0 million (2021: £55.0 million) of allotted and fully paid ordinary shares and the reconciliation reserve of £496.7 million (2021: £499.2 million), both classified as Tier 1 capital.
 The Company does not have any restricted Tier 1 capital.
-Additionally the Company has Tier 3 capital of £36.7 million (2020: 31.0 million) which comprises deferred tax assets.
+Additionally the Company has Tier 3 capital of £38.1 million (2021: £36.7 million) which comprises deferred tax assets.

-The increase in Basic own funds during the year was primarily due to a decrease in the Risk Margin as a result of a reduction in SCR.
+Basic own funds decreased marginally during the year due to unrealised losses on the Company's investment portfolio and operating expenses, offset in part by a decrease in total net technical provisions and foreign exchange gains on the Company's US dollar investments.
 The reduction in SCR is described in Section E2. below.